MarkBind/markbind/docs/userGuide/cliCommands.md

   {{ icon_example }} `-s otherSite.json`

 * `-v [versionNames...]`, `--versions [versionNames...]` <br>
   Specify versions to be kept in the generated site, separated by spaces.
 If the flag is used without specification, keep no versions.
-Using this option overrides the setttings in [site.json](siteJsonFile.md).
+Using this option overrides the versions settings in [site.json](siteJsonFile.md).

 **{{ icon_examples }}**